labsyspharm/pCycIF_Segmentation/README.md

 The following parameters must be set by the user based on their experimental design.
 Example configuration file can be found at: /localPath/pCycIF_Segmentation/dockerBuild/config

+parallel: Boolean value (0/1) determining if segmentation will be run in parallel
+Example: 0
 NucMaskChan: Matrix with numbered index of first and last image of tiff stack that correspond to nuclear stains
 Example: [1 9]
 CytoMaskChan: Matrix with numbered index of first and last image of tiff stack that correspond to cytoplasmic stains